pasupulaphani/backup.phaninder.com/README.md

 ====================
 > (still trying to move to public repo)

-* GDrive client and utils to backup my files (deprecated)
+* GDrive client and utils to backup my files (old)
 --------
-* github client and utils to backup my files (new and currently being used)
+* github client and utils to backup my files (new and currently used)
 --------